-Griselle B. Estrada, MSN, RN, is a wife, mother, Psychiatric-Mental health nurse, and nurse educator.
+Griselle B. Estrada, MSN, RN, is a psychiatric-mental health nurse, and nurse educator.
 Currently, she is fully dedicated to completing her PhD in Nursing with a focus on Transcultural Nursing.
-She expects to graduate in the summer of 2020.
+She expects to graduate in 2021.
 Ms. Estrada aims to bring additional research focus on suicide prevention and mental health promotion in the U.S. Hispanic population.

 She obtained a Bachelor of Science in Nursing from the University of Puerto Rico.
-She initiated her career as a medical-surgical nurse in Puerto Rico before moving to the U.S. Years of volunteer service as a ministry leader in the faith community helped her to identify a need for Spanish-speaking mental health professionals.
-She changed her career path, received a Master of Science in Nursing at the University of Miami, and became a Psychiatric-Mental health nurse practitioner.
-In 2006, Ms. Estrada recognized her love of teaching and transitioned into full-time nursing education.
+She began her career as a medical-surgical nurse in Puerto Rico before moving to the U.S. Years of volunteer service as a ministry leader in the faith community helped her to identify a need for Spanish-speaking mental health professionals.
+She changed her career path, received a Master of Science in Nursing at the University of Miami, and became a psychiatric-mental health nurse practitioner.
+In 2006, Ms. Estrada recognized her love of teaching and transitioned into being a full-time nurse educator.